 Recommendation not followed.
-The Company has established an Audit and Risk Committee which comprises three non-executive directors and one executive director.
+The Company has established an Audit and Risk Committee which comprises three non-executive directors.
 All of the members of the Audit and Risk Committee are not independent directors, and the committee is not chaired by an independent director, Mr Hansel who is not the chair of the Board.